RustikTie/Game-Pillars-Research/index.md

 ![Pic](assets/assassins_creed.jpg)

 As I've previously said, nothing in game design is set in stone, it is important to acknowledge the different ways in which things can be done.
-[This talk from GDC 2017](https://youtu.be/kzQDVtysXjA) proves how you can pay very little attention to this and still manage to get a good game.
-Keep in mind that setting a structure early on and sticking to it with a certain degree of freedom is the most important thing to keep your development coherent.
+[This talk from GDC 2017](https://youtu.be/kzQDVtysXjA) proves how you can pay very little attention to what I've just said and still manage to get a good game.
+Keep in mind that setting a structure early on and sticking to it, with a certain degree of freedom, is the most important thing to keep your development coherent.

 ### Bibliography: